 - 1. A degree certificate will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - 2.
 The degree certificate for the Master's degree audit shall be signed on behalf of the Board of Examiners by a member of the Board of Examiners. - 3.
 A supplement in English will be provided when the degree certificate is issued, which will in any event indicate the results achieved. - 4.
-A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a grade-one (eerstegraads) teaching qualification as referred to in Article 33 section 1 part b 1° of the Dutch Secondary Education Act once the following requirements have been fulfilled: - the student has successfully completed the Education specialisation (the 'Verdiepingsdeel' of the Master's programme in Science Education and Communication, track Science Education) as part of the Master's programme for which the Master's degree certificate named in section 1 is issued (a mark with the meaning satisfactory or higher, a 'pass' (V) or an 'exemption' (VR) has been obtained for every course), AND; - the student has completed the Master's programme.

-If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in section 1 of this article.
+A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants them a grade-one (eerstegraads) teaching qualification as referred to in Article 33 section 1 part b 1° of the Dutch Secondary Education Act2 once the following requirements have been fulfilled: - the student has successfully completed the Education specialisation (the 'Verdiepingsdeel' of the Master's programme in Science Education and Communication, track Science Education) as part of the Master's programme for which the Master's degree certificate named in section 1 is issued (a mark with the meaning satisfactory or higher, a 'pass' (V) or an 'exemption' (VR) has been obtained for every course), AND; - the student has completed the Master's programme. - If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in section 1 of this article. - 5.
+The date indicated on the certificate is the date on which the student fulfilled the last educational obligation of their examination programme.